What is the Preamble of the Constitution of India?

 The word 'Secular' was incorporated in the Preamble by the 42nd Constitutional Amendment in 1976.
 The term secular in the Constitution of India means that all the religions in India get equal respect, protection and support from the state.
 Articles 25 to 28 in Part III of the Constitution guarantee Freedom of Religion as a Fundamental Right.

-The term Democratic indicates that the Constitution has established a form of government which gets its authority from the will of the people expressed in an election.
+The term Democratic indicates that the Constitution has established a form of government that gets its authority from the will of the people expressed in an election.
 The Preamble resolves India to be a democratic country.
-That means, the supreme power lies with the people.
+That means the supreme power lies with the people.
 In the Preamble, the term democracy is used for political, economic and social democracy.
-The responsible representative government, universal adult franchise, one vote one value, independent judiciary etc. are the features of Indian democracy.
+The responsible representative government, universal adult franchise, one vote one value, an independent judiciary, etc. are the features of Indian democracy.

 The term Justice in the Preamble embraces three distinct forms: Social, economic and political, secured through various provisions of the Fundamental and Directive Principles.

-Liberty implies absence of restraints or domination on the activities of an individual such as freedom from slavery, serfdom, imprisonment, despotism etc. The Preamble provides for liberty of thought, expression, belief, faith and worship.
+Liberty implies the absence of restraints or domination on the activities of an individual such as freedom from slavery, serfdom, imprisonment, despotism, etc. The Preamble provides for the liberty of thought, expression, belief, faith, and worship.